thephpleague/commonmark/docs/2.0/upgrading.md

 This previously-deprecated constant was removed in 2.0 Use `\Composer\InstalledVersions` provided by composer-runtime-api instead.

+## `HeadingPermalinkRenderer::DEFAULT_INNER_CONTENTS` constant

+This previously-deprecated constant was removed in 2.0.
+Use `HeadingPermalinkRenderer::DEFAULT_SYMBOL` instead.

+## `heading_permalink/inner_contents` configuration option

+This previously-deprecated configuration option was removed in 2.0.
+Use `heading_permalink/symbol` instead.

 ## `ArrayCollection` methods

 Several methods were removed from this class - here are the methods along with possible alternatives you can switch to: